khetansarvesh/NLP/README.md

       - [Google MED PALM](https://www.youtube.com/watch?v=KBVpxR3w5G8) :- Base Model used was FLAN PALM
       - [OPT-IML](https://www.youtube.com/watch?v=6YQbwZxTQX4&ab_channel=DataScienceGems) by Meta
       - Llama by Meta

+# UniTask Downstream NLP : 1 Model 1 Task
+- Here we make different models for different types of downstream tasks.
+You can learn more about this [here](https://github.com/khetansarvesh/NLP/tree/main/unitask_downstream_nlp)
+- No one does this anymore with the rise of one single model that can do multiple tasks

    -  Now once we have a model that can do multiple tasks, we can now finetune such a model for one specific task.
 For instance
       -  Models finetuned for Chatbot Tasks